 The Institute for Transportation Research and Education (ITRE) currently manages the North Carolina Non-Motorized Volume Data Program (NC NMVDP) on behalf of the North Carolina Department of Transportation (NCDOT).
 The purpose of the program is to establish a robust data collection framework to reliably calculate sidewalk, shared use path, bike lane, and shared lane volumes through the installation of permanent bicycle and pedestrian counters in North Carolina.
 CAMPO and ITRE staff, along with staff members from the participatory local governments had met to talk about maintenance of the counters as well as scheduling on-site visits to the counters.
 On-site visits have been conducted; and will occur as needed.
-Currently, ITRE staff is working to develop a maintenance agreement for the counters.
+At this time CAMPO staff and ITRE staff are working together to implement a maintenance agreement for the counters that maintains their functionality for data collection to provide valuable information to elected officials and the public.
 Information on the current counters can be found at: https://itre.ncsu.edu/focus/bikeped/nc-nmvdp/.
 (Staff Contact: Kenneth Withrow)